Mount Sinai climb- the challenge of the mountain

 The Red Sea Resort areas of Sharm El Sheikh and Dahab provide a great base in which to start your transfer to the base of the mountain.
 The tour generally starts late evening with hotel pick ups before making the drive through the Sinai Peninsula.
 As you will be travelling in the dark along remote roads, a tour is by far the best way to get there.

-The road in is windy and long so it’s a good chance to grab a nap along the way, helping you to arrive fresh and ready to go.
+The road is windy and long so it’s a good chance to grab a nap along the way, helping you to arrive fresh and ready to go.

 Arriving at the Saint Catherine Monastery car park, visitors can prepare for the hike with access to toilets and drinks & snacks.